mrciolino/wiki-backup/characters.md

 title: Characters
 description:
 published: true
-date: 2025-03-25T12:30:59.260Z
+date: 2025-03-27T01:57:52.049Z
 tags: villians, needs reorganizing
 editor: markdown
 dateCreated: 2024-06-03T12:57:02.680Z
 ---

 # Characters
-List of characters from both campaign and some information about them.
+List of non-player-characters from both campaigns and some information about them.

+> Vist **[Player Characters](/Player-Characters)** to see a list of character we have played over the years.

 ## **Campaign 1**